-Myth 3 – The line manager will need to spend a lot of time managing the apprenticeship
+Will line managers need to spend a lot of time managing an apprentices?

 An effective manager will already monitor his team’s workload and ensure exposure to new experience’s and provide regular feedback.
 The apprenticeship requires the manager to work with the training provider to mentor the employee.
 This means:

 - Sharing information about the job role and apprentice’s development